Ascension Sacred Heart nurses answer frequently asked questions about delivering a baby at the Maternity and Women’s Center.

 2) I just found out I am pregnant!
 What is the first thing I should do?

 Congratulations on the news of your pregnancy.
 The most important thing to do first is to select an OB-GYN.
 You will want to select a doctor who accepts your insurance and has delivering privileges at your choice of hospital – which, hopefully, will be Ascension Sacred Heart.
 You can find a doctor who delivers here at sacredheartbaby.com.

 Once you've chosen an obstetrician, the next important step is to schedule your first visit.
 The doctor will examine you, then perform various tests and a review of your medical history.
 Every step is done to ensure a safe and healthy pregnancy.

 3) Are there birthing and parenting classes offered at the hospital?
 When should I register for classes?

-Yes, Sacred Heart offers a variety of childbirth and parenting education classes designed to help you prepare for the big arrival of your bundle of joy and for the days that follow back home with your new baby.
-To register for classes or see a list of upcoming dates, please visit our classes page.
+Yes, Ascension Sacred Heart offers a variety of childbirth and parenting education classes designed to help you prepare for the big arrival of your bundle of joy and for the days that follow back home with your new baby.
+To register for classes or see a list of upcoming dates, please visit sacredheartbaby.com.
 Registration is required for all classes and is offered conveniently online.

 We recommend that moms-to-be complete any childbirth classes by the 36th week of pregnancy.
 However, early registration is encouraged, as classes and tours fill up quickly.
-For any questions about classes, please call Monogram Maternity at 850-416-6378 (NEST).
+For any questions about classes, please call 850-416-6378.

-Sacred Heart accepts most major insurance plans.
+Ascension Sacred Heart accepts most major insurance plans.
 You can call your insurance provider to confirm the hospital is in your network.
-For questions or concerns, please call the Sacred Heart Patient Access Department at 850-416-2229 (BABY) or 850-416-4421.
+For questions or concerns, please call the Patient Access Department at 850-416-2229 (BABY) or 850-416-4421.